KF59874/stock-analysis/README.md

 The code run for the 2018 data set also took 0.125 seconds as opposed to 0.8470001 seconds when using the not refractored code.

 ![Time stamp refactored 2018 data](Resources/VBA_Challenge_2018.PNG)

+## 3. Summary

+### Advantages and Disadvantages of Refactoring Code
+#### Advantages
+By far the biggest advantage of refactoring code is being able to save time when the code is run.
+This is especially important whent the data set that is being used, is extremely large.
+It saves time and runs more efficiently.

+The code also becomes easier to read and understand.
+This makes things escpecially simple when multiple people have access to the code.

+#### Disadvantages
+A disadvantage of refactoring code is that it can be time consuming to enahnce it.
+It will also take a longer period of time to find and fix mistakes.

+### How these Advantages and Disadvantages apply to the original VBA script
+One of the disadvantages that I found while working on refactoring the code, is that each index, specifically *trickerIndex*, had to be correctly defined in order for the code to run.
+With having refactored code, it was much more difficult in my opinion to find where the bug is and how to fix it so that the system would understand it.
+This caused a far higher time commitment to writing code than with the non-refractored script.

+There is also more room for spelling errors when using a newly introduced index, *trickerIndex*, when using it to access the stock ticker index for: *tickerVolumes*, *tickerStartingPrices*, and *tickerEndingPrices*.

+Using simple indexes such as *i* or *j* was for myself simpler to understand.